zcr1/minesweeper/README.md

-Mine Sweeper
+Minesweeper
 =======

-Mine Sweeper implemented using AngularJS
+Minesweeper implemented using AngularJS